pietzersagal/Notes/Homelab Elastic SIEM Installation.md

 *Integration*: A set of rules an agent will follow.

 ## Creating a Security Policy
-Here we'll show how to create a policy to be used for collecting logs that we can alert on as well as provide features for hosts that you would want in a typical SOC.
+Here we'll show how to create a policy to be used for collecting logs that we can alert on, as well as provide features for hosts that you would want in a typical SOC.

 1. Go to Fleet page.
 From the main menu this can be accessed from the three bars in the top left and clicking on Management > Fleet.![SP1.png](https://github.com/pietzersagal/Notes/blob/main/Images/Elastic_SIEM/SP1.png)
 2. Next click on the "Agent policies" tab from the Fleet page.![SP2.png](https://github.com/pietzersagal/Notes/blob/main/Images/Elastic_SIEM/SP2.png)